 In addition to surveillance and prison management systems, Microsoft provides prison authorities, including the U.S. government’s federal prison system, with technology support services, computers, computer software, and other products and services, either directly or through third-party vendors.
 In 2020, for example, the Department of Justice awarded Microsoft a contract worth a potential $75 million for software and support for various agencies, including the BOP and the U.S. government’s prison labor program, Federal Prison Industries (FPI)/UNICOR.
 In the 1990s, Microsoft used prison labor to package some of its products through another company; however, in 2018, it committed to prohibiting the use of prison labor.

-Police Surveillance
+US Police Surveillance

 Microsoft’s police surveillance platform Domain Awareness System (DAS)—also called Microsoft Aware—integrates disparate sources of information to assist police investigations in real time.
-Developed with the New York Police Department in 2012, DAS allows police officers to track and watch people’s movements throughout a city by ingesting data from closed-circuit television (CCTV) cameras and automatic license plate readers (ALPRs), and cross-referencing these data against arrest records, 911 calls, complaints, warrants, and other police sources.
+Initially developed with the New York Police Department in 2012, DAS allows police officers to track and watch people’s movements throughout a city by ingesting data from closed-circuit television (CCTV) cameras and automatic license plate readers (ALPRs), and cross-referencing these data against arrest records, 911 calls, complaints, warrants, and other police sources.
 DAS also performs video analytics, automatic pattern recognition, and predictive policing.
 Racial justice and civil liberties organizations have expressed significant concerns that this technology “could amplify the deep-rooted tendency by law enforcement to perceive BIPOC—in particular Black men—as criminal threats.”
 The technology has also been adopted by police in Brazil and Singapore.

 In addition, Microsoft’s HoloLens 2, an augmented reality headset, has been used by police officers to capture evidence at crime scenes and store it for later review.
 The technology allows officers to map and record entire scenes, including the exact location of individuals and pieces of evidence, and enables officers to later walk through virtual renderings of crime scenes.
-It is unclear which or how many U.S. police departments have adopted this technology, but it has been used in Australia, the Netherlands, and the U.K..
+It is unclear which or how many U.S. police departments have adopted this technology, but it has been used in the Netherlands, U.K., and Australia.
 It has also been touted for its military applications, including its ability to control unmanned ground vehicles.

 Through Azure Government, Microsoft’s Coptivity software, an AI-enabled “conversation mobile app” developed by the San Diego County Sheriff’s Department in 2018, uses “intelligent voice assist” technology to deliver immediate assistance to officers on patrol without a dispatch operator on the other side of the call.
 The app includes instant access to vehicles’ registration status and drivers’ “criminal and mental health background.”